bcoles/kasld/README.md

   <img src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT"/>
 </p>

-KASLD derandomises the Linux kernel's virtual and physical memory layout as an unprivileged local user.
+KASLD derandomizes the Linux kernel's virtual and physical memory layout as an unprivileged local user.
 It recovers the kernel text base where a leak or side channel allows, and otherwise reduces it to the smallest set of placements the available evidence supports.
 On a fully-patched modern